-A proven strategy for protecting your organization (and yourself) from the risks of poor Kronos Workforce Management (WFM) system testing, is to adopt a structured testing approach.
+A proven strategy for protecting your organization (and yourself) from the risks of poor UKG Dimensions Workforce Management (WFM) system testing, is to adopt a structured testing approach.

-Unfortunately, many Kronos customers don’t understand structured testing.
+Unfortunately, many UKG customers don’t understand structured testing.
 Instead, they take a haphazard or unstructured approach to testing, which creates considerable chaos and risks.

 In this article, we examine the key problems and risks associated with unstructured testing, and we explain what structured testing looks like and how it can benefit your organization.

 With an unstructured testing approach, problems will manifest as soon as you begin testing: